kailash-manasarovar/statement/docs/index.md

 I survived.

 In July 2025, multiple security services had gotten wind of my "gift" and decided they would test it out for themselves.
-They sent [their operatives from Dénia to Lourdes to murder me](timeline/2025/july.md#lourdes) while I was serving Our Lady at the baths - presumably so that I would think the original criminal gangs were still trying to kill me.
+They sent [the Dénia poisoners to Lourdes to murder me](timeline/2025/july.md#lourdes) while I was serving Our Lady at the baths - presumably so that I would think the original criminal gangs were still trying to kill me.

 I survived.

 At this point, security services lost their minds completely.
-They decided that they would more formally steal my eggs (they had already performed [sedated surgery on me in April](timeline/2025/april.md#a-set-up-by-the-industrial-scale-baby-snatchers)), and someone else's sperm (the UN had just kidnapped my counterpart and taken him to Israel), to make surrogate babies.
-I guess they mistakenly thought our special "gift" might pass down to offspring, but I suspect their true desire was trophies, or perhaps human lab-rats.
+They decided that they would more formally steal my eggs (they had already performed [sedated surgery on me in April 2025 in Dublin](timeline/2025/april.md#a-set-up-by-the-industrial-scale-baby-snatchers)), and someone else's sperm (the UN had just kidnapped my counterpart and taken him to Israel), to make surrogate babies.
+I guess they mistakenly thought our special "gift" might pass down to offspring, but I suspect their true intention was trophies, or perhaps human lab-rats.
 Whatever they thought, it's utterly horrific and I urge these people - apparently Christians - to review the Bible on this, with particular focus on the words "my followers".

 Thus one criminal gang replaced another and I continued to be sedated after going to bed but for a different purpose, and I have the surgical injuries and scars to prove it.